 Love transforms suffering.
 Contemporary saints such as St. Maximilian Kolbe, St.Therese of Lisieux, St. Damien of Molokai, St. Teresa of Calcutta, St. Josephine Bakhita—and St. Pio of Pietrelcina, of course—are figures unconquerable love in the midst of intense suffering.

 How could these saints endure the trials of their lives?
 First, they knew that they were immeasurably loved by God (see 1 John 4:19).
 Second, sustained and nourished by God’s love, they returned it with their whole hearts to God and radiated it to their neighbors.
 Their wounds pressed into the wounds of Christ and made an offering to God the Father.

-When the world encourages us to flee suffering and seek comfort, we need to remember the witness and words of St. Pio, along with the great cloud of witnesses that we find in the saints.
+When the world encourages us to flee suffering and seek comfort, we must remember the witness and words of St. Pio, along with the great cloud of witnesses we find in the saints.
 The saints are joyful, hopeful reminders of the power of the Cross and the hope of resurrection.

 You May Also Like:

 Colin MacIver teaches theology and has served as the religion department chair and campus ministry coordinator at St. Scholastica Academy in Covington, Louisiana.
 He is the author of the guide to Quick Catholic Lessons with Fr.
 Mike.
 He and his wife, Aimee, are co-authors and presenters of Theology of the Body for Teens Middle School Edition.
 They are also co-authors of the Power and Grace Guidebook, and the Chosen Parent’s and Sponsor’s Guides.
 Colin hosts The Tightrope podcast.